 - More information can be found on the SUDC Foundation website and the New York University Langone Institute website where the project is led by Dr Orrin Devinsky.
 After reading this information, please contact us if you would like to learn more about this project.

 SUDC UK is an active member of the UK Child Death Registry Steering Group.
-A group of professional experts on child death and related charities that hope to form a groundbreaking national registry to improve and increase research into unexpected sudden death.
+A group of professional experts on child death and related charities that hope to form a groundbreaking national registry, connected with the NCMD, to improve and increase research into unexpected sudden death.
 We hope this project will also positively affect medical education, international scientific collaboration and key elements of the child death process, such as tissue retention.
 For more information, please see the related publication.

 In addition to the SUDCRRC, there are additional research opportunities that some of our registered families have participated in as a natural progression from their family screening investigations.
 In particular, those supported by CRY, a UK-based charity focused on young sudden cardiac death.
 There are also currently sudden death registries in the US and France with attached research projects, a SIDS-focused collaboration between the US and Australia and SIDS-focused projects supported by the Lullaby Trust.
+A family can enrol in multiple research projects, if it is possible and they so wish.
 If you are interested in receiving the contact information for these projects, please contact us.

 The SUDCRRC is currently the only project supported by SUDC UK because our trustees believe that by focusing on older deaths (11 months – 18 years), and collating data from a high number of cases across the world, it will provide statistically significant insight into why children specifically of this age die without reason, thus supporting our vision… for SUDC to be predictable and preventable.

 As our charity grows, we are, however, excited to learn about and discuss any future projects requiring support.

 We would like to hear from you